 - Taking control of finances and limiting your access to funds.

 What to do if You Notice Early Warning Signs of Domestic Violence

 Denial often plays a major role in domestic abuse situations.
 The victim may excuse the abusers behavior, blame themselves, or think that it is “normal.”
 One of the first steps you should take if you have concerns that something is not right in your relationship is to speak with a knowledgeable person you can trust, such as your family law attorney or domestic violence counselor.
 They can help identify patterns in your relationship that could put you in danger in the future.

 It is also important to be aware of the ways in which you can seek protection from abuse.
 The New Jersey State Police outline the many types of actions related to domestic abuse that can be penalized by law in our state.
 These include:

 Do not downplay the danger you could be in if your spouse is exhibiting controlling or abusive behaviors.
-Reach out to the Law Office of Jordan B. Rickards, Esq. to discuss the situation and how we can help.
-To request a confidential consultation, call or contact our Milltown family law attorney online today.
+Reach out to the Law Office of Jordan B. Rickards to discuss the situation and learn how we can help.
+To request a confidential consultation, contact our Milltown family law attorney today.